 Individuals with a previously completed master's degree will meet the basis of admission to the Education Specialist Program.
-Education Specialist courses are comprised of foundations, scholarly writing, , specialization, and the capstone with a Grade Point Average of 3.00 (B) or higher.
+Students enrolled in the Education Specialist program are required to complete foundations, scholarly writing, specialization courses, and the capstone course with a Grade Point Average of 3.00 (B) or higher.